 I run a media company that does web design, book covers, head shots, runs virtual classrooms for authors to teach from, and several other random things to support working authors.
 When I get new clients I hear a lot of the same things.
 I don't want to do promo.
 I don't want to market or brand.
 I don't want to ever see people or do book signings.
 I don't want to put myself out there like that.
 I don't want to deal with people at all really.
-I tell them then they don't want to be an author, they want to be paid hobby writers which, from my experience, don't have much financial success.
-All of those things are a part of writing and you have to be willing to do them regardless of the publishing path you chose.
+I tell them that they don't want to be an author then, they want to be a paid hobby writer which, from my experience, doesn't have much large scale financial success.
+The truth is all of those things are a part of writing and you have to be willing to do them regardless of the publishing path you chose.
+Contrary to popular belief, traditional publishing houses help with marketing and promotion, but will not do it for you.
+They also don't control your schedule completely, all that is still you, so don't think you aren't going to have to do those things because you are looking for a traditional publishing contract.

-Take some time to check out the websites of a few authors you think live an ideal existence.
-An existence you want for yourself.
+Take some time to check out the websites and social media of a few authors you think live an ideal existence or one similar to you as your succeeded self, that is an existence you want for yourself.
 Look at how many appearances they do.
 Do you want to travel or more importantly CAN you travel?
 Do you have dependents and responsibilities that prevent you from doing that?
 I have animals and a young child.
 My husband is a law enforcement officer who can be called in at any time and we don't have relatives nearby.
 I couldn't go to a conference in another state if I wanted to, and won't be able to for some years to come.
+My business is based mainly off internet interaction because that is what I can realistically do at this point.

-I am not comfortable spending thousands of dollars on conferences because I am still unpublished even though I teach, it is not always the best call for me to spend family assets to that end.
+I am not comfortable spending thousands of dollars on conferences because I am still a tiny fish in my genre even though locally I am known well enough.
+It is not always the best call for me to spend family assets to that end.
 If I can order the recordings and don't need to pitch, why would I go and upset everyone's routine?
+The networking you might say.
+For me that part is doable online therefore being at a conference in person is a want right now, not a need.
 Do your authors do book signings and have large social media presences?
+Do they require a personal assistant to keep up with it all?
 Do you not want to be on social media all that often because it is a time suck and often terribly depressing?
 You need to think about all these peripheral things because if you don't plan for them they will eat up all your time and happiness.